andreamussap/improve-the-docs/content/docs/api_management/flaredocs/analytics_scheduled_reports.md

 date: 2019-7-5

+description: >
-description: &gt; API Gateway Analytics is deprecated and may be removed in a future release.
+  API Gateway Analytics is deprecated and may be removed in a future release.

 ---